dinsogna/3-Phase-Motor/README.md

 C++ model of a three-phase (PMSM) DC motor connected to a simple physical pendulum using the Runge-Kutta 4 integration method

 **Setup and Dependencies**\
+•	C++ Version: 11
-•	You must install the Eigen 3 C++ library and include in your build path to run this model
+- You must install the Eigen 3 C++ library and include in your build path to run this model
 •	Download: http://eigen.tuxfamily.org/index.php?title=Main_Page#Download
 •	Tutorial: http://eigen.tuxfamily.org/dox/GettingStarted.html